koenol/tikawe-budgetapp/README.md

 ## Application features

 -   Users can log in and out, and create a new user profile.
--   Users can create new projects, track the projeck budget and manage project visibility.
+-   Users can create new projects, track the project budget and manage project visibility.
 -   Users can add income and expense transactions.
 Transactions must be assigned to a project.
 -   Users can view or edit project transactions they have permission for.